-Hepatitis B is an infectious disease caused by the hepatitis B virus which is transmissible by blood and sexual contact, as well as from mother to child at birth.
+Hepatitis B is an infectious disease caused by the hepatitis B virus which is transmissible by blood and sexual contact, as well as from mother to child at birth (unlike hepatitis C, which is strongly associated with risky injecting behaviour).
 The virus affects the liver by attaching to healthy liver cells and replicating.
 If not diagnosed and managed appropriately, hepatitis B infection can lead to cirrhosis (scarring of the liver), liver cancer or liver failure.

-You can explore the hepatitis B data from Australia in the interactive graphs below.
-Click on the tabs above the graph to view hepatitis B notifications by sex, age and state.
+You can explore the latest hepatitis B data from Australia in the data dashboard below.

 These tables are interactive, allowing you to filter and present the data in detail.

 Choose the population of interest from the drop down menus.

 Hover the mouse over the charts and tables to reveal further details.